tuplejump/presentations/2016-strata-san-jose/strata-san-jose-2016.md

 ## Only, It's Not A Stream It's A Flood
 <br/>

-- Billions of event writes per day
+- Trillions of event writes per day
-- Trillions of event reads per day
+- Billions of event reads per day
-- Millions of events per second at peak
+- Massive events per second at peak
 - Petabytes of total streaming data

 ---

-## Individual Ingestion Streams Differ
+## Not All Streams Are Created The Same
 <br/>
-<center>In daily, hourly, peak volume, frequency, peak spikes.</center>
+<center>Daily, Hourly, Frequency, Event Spikes at Peak, Overall Volume</center>
 <br/>

-#### Real Time | Sub-second Latency | Second and higher Latency
+- Sub-second, low latency stream processing
+- Higher latency stream processing
+- Scheduled or on request batch processing

 ---